 hospital has the meaning given in the Health Services Act 2016 section 6.

-[Section 23 amended by No. 11 of 2016 s.
+[Section 23 amended: No. 11 of 2016 s.
 302.]

 24. Provision of blood sample

 (1) An authorised person’s power under the Rail Safety National Law (WA) section 127 to require a rail safety worker to submit to a blood test (whether or not in combination with a drug screening test, oral fluid analysis, urine analysis or any combination of these) is subject to this Division.